 - ISO should be set to the lowest possible value, otherwise, high ISO values will induce additional noise to images and some details may be lost.

 - Aperture value should be high enough to result in sufficient focal depth: it is important to capture sharp, not blurred photos (recommended f/stop values: f/8 - f/11).

 - Shutter speed should not be too slow, otherwise, blur can occur due to slight movements.
 If lighting conditions are poor, consider using a tripod and a longer shutter speed.

 - Using RAW data losslessly converted to the TIFF files is preferred, since JPG compression may induce unwanted noise to the images.
 Although for common projects JPG images with higher quality settings (and lower compression) are acceptable.

 The shooting scenario depends on the object of the survey (this is a forest area, a detached building, a monument, etc.).
 Separate articles describe the main recommendations for:

-- Aerial survey tips (with a fixed-wing UAV)
+- Aerial survey tips

 - Close - range objects scanning

 - Suggested scenario for photo shooting an interior